scriptPilot/app-framework/docs/cli-commands.md

   - `npm update` to update App Framework to the latest sub version

 - Testing
-  - `npm run dev` to start the development server in the web browser
+  - `npm run dev` to start the development server
     - `CTRL + C` to stop the development server
-  - `npm run ios` to open an iOS simulator with a development build
+  - `npm run ios` to open an iOS emulator with a development build
-  - `npm run android` to open an Android simulator with a development build
+  - `npm run android` to open an Android emulator with a development build

 - Building
   - `npm run patch` to build after bug-fixes and improvements